 Infectious diseases (or communicable diseases) can be caused by viruses (e.g., the common cold, influenza, measles, HIV), bacteria (e.g., strep throat, meningitis, pneumonia, tuberculosis), fungi (e.g., ringworm, Athlete’s Foot) or parasites (e.g. malaria).
 Employees at your business can catch most infectious diseases through person-to-person contact with an infected person, which occurs when an individual touches, coughs or sneezes near uninfected coworkers or clients.
 Additionally, disease-causing organisms can linger throughout the workplace on doorknobs, computers, desks and bathroom faucets.

-While there has been a lot of world-wide attention placed on the Wuhan coronavirus, here in the U.S. both influenza A and B continue to have high activity levels.
-In fact, the CDC estimates at least 22 million cases of influenza this flu season (which started September 29, 2019), causing 210,000 hospitalizations and 12,000 deaths.
-In comparison, the Wuhan coronavirus death toll in China had reached 800 as of February 9, 2020.
+While there has been a lot of attention placed on the coronavirus, flu season is almost upon us.
+In fact, the CDC estimated at least 22 million cases of influenza last flu season (which started September 29, 2019), causing 210,000 hospitalizations and 12,000 deaths.

 In the office environment, it’s easy for germs to spread — multiple people are often working in a close space, daily.
 In just a short amount of time, a virus (like influenza) could spread across your team, causing increased absenteeism, decreased productivity and increased costs to the employer.
 The CDC estimates seasonal influenza causes U.S. employees to miss approximately 17 million workdays due to flu, at an estimated $7 billion per year in sick days and lost productivity.
 So, how can employers manage infectious diseases in the workplace, especially during peak flu season?

 5 Ways Employers Can Manage Infectious Diseases in the Workplace